SelfCheck: Using LLMs to Zero-Shot Check Their Own Step-by-Step Reasoning: Analysis

-Given the following information:\\ Information 0: [Information $I_0$]\\ Information 1: [Information $I_1$]\\ ...\\ Step 0: [Step $S_0$]\\ Step 1: [Step $S_1$]\\ ...\\ Check the correctness of the next step [Step i]\\ Please check for grounding errors, reasoning errors and calculation errors step by step.
-Please end your response with your conclusion that starts with "Correct", "Wrong" or "Not Sure". \end{quote} To make the verification stage stronger, we also compare a one-shot version with an example from \cite{ling2023deductive}.
-Results in \cref{fig:analysis_1} and \cref{tab:analysis_2} show that even with a very detailed and instructive example, direct verification still performs worse than our regeneration style checking, which supports our argument in \cref{sec:method}.
+We now justify the choice to perform step regeneration and comparison instead of direct error checking for each step.
+To do so, we replace our regeneration stage and comparison stage with a single error-checking stage.
+We first compare with a zero-shot version of the variant with the following prompt: \begin{myquote} Given the following information:\\ Information 0: [Information $I_0$]\quad Information 1: [Information $I_1$]\quad ...\\ Step 0: [Step $S_0$]\quad Step 1: [Step $S_1$]\quad ...\\ Check the correctness of the next step [Step i]\\ Please check for grounding errors, reasoning errors and calculation errors step by step.
+Please end your response with your conclusion that starts with "Correct", "Wrong" or "Not Sure". \end{myquote} We then add an examplar from \cite{ling2023deductive}~(see \cref{appsec:oneshot}) to make a more powerful one-shot error checker.
+However, results in \cref{fig:analysis_1} and \cref{tab:analysis_2} show that even with a very detailed and instructive example, direct error checking still performs worse than our regenerate and compare approach, which supports our previous argument that LLMs are better at generation than checking.